jggouvea/letmeblog/letmedoc.md

 Which you will invoke _after_ logging into your FTP server using `lftp` and changing your local directory to your build root.

-In case you didn't change directory before logging in, you can still do it with the command `lcd`, which takes the full path (unless you are changing into a subdirectory of the current folder).
+In case you didn't change directory before logging in, you can still do it with the command `lcd`, which takes the full path (unless you are changing into a subdirectory of the current).

 In _my case_, as an example, I do this:

 ```
 lftp -u myuser ftp.mydomain.com.br
 cd ..
-mirror -R -x templates -x src -x scripts --ignore-time public_html www
+mirror -R -x templates -x src -x scripts public_html www
 ```

 One good thing about the "mirror" command in `lftp` is that it will only transfer the files which have changed.
 This means it will  probably re-upload your entire set of HTML, as well as any files you have edited, but _not_ if you add the `--ignore-time` switch, which instructs `lftp` to only upload files that have been added or which have changed in bytesize.

 Recompiling your entire blog with the `do_posts.sh` script, for instance, will change the HTML files timestamp, but if no change has been made, the size in bytes may still be the same, which will  prevent re-upload and save you bandwidth and time.

 ## To be added ##
 `letmeblog` is mostly complete, at this point, as there is little I  am _capable_ of adding.
 However, some useful features it could use, and which you could help me build, are:

 - Pagination, or "page navigation" for large content lists;
-- Next and previous posts;
+- Local search (a simple `grep` would suffice);
-- Local search (a simple `grep` would suffice).
+- Access counter.

 Some features are going to be implemented or improved as soon as I find enough documentation:

 - Improved `robots.txt`;
 - Improved `.htaccess`;
 - Fully functional atom feed;
 - Alternative RSS feed;

 Some other features are already in planning, but might be delayed, as they are too specific for my needs:

 - PDF and EPUB generation for sets of files ("anthologies");
-- CSS editing based on font embedding (currently `letmeblog` wants you manually edit your CSS files replacing font declarations if you change the font embedding link);
+- CSS editing based on font embedding (currently `letmeblog` wants you to manually edit your CSS files replacing font declarations if you change the font embedding link);
 - Social network links.

-You are invited to help me improve `letmeblog` whatever way you can.
+You are invited to help improve `letmeblog` whatever way you can.

 # Conclusion #
 If you like this, visit me at <http://letraseletricas.blog.br>,